Related Blog Posts

 The subject of non-residents applying for UK mortgages is an interesting one with a misconception that it is sometimes impossible.
 Here at Enness, we pride ourselves on our ability to arrange UK mortgages for different nationalities spread right across the world.
 Indeed, in 2018 we arranged UK mortgages for 71 different nationalities and are now recognised as the leading broker for non-resident and foreign national mortgages in the UK.

 This is a position we have built up over many years, nurturing extremely close relationships with high street banks, private banks and niche lenders.
 We know where to go to accommodate particular nationalities and scenarios.
-We will now take a look at some of the facts and the fiction surrounding the non-resident UK mortgage market.
+We will now take a look at some of the facts and the fiction surrounding the non resident mortgage market.

-It is safe to say that UK mortgages for non-residents and foreign national mortgages are not as straightforward as those for UK based customers.
+It is safe to say that non UK resident mortgage and foreign national mortgages are not as straightforward as those for UK based customers.
 There are certain nationalities which are more challenging than others but we have experience in many different areas.
 Over the years we have arranged UK mortgages for individuals with an array of different tax residencies, countries of residence/domicile and place of birth.

 We tend to find that private banks and niche lenders are more welcoming of foreign national mortgages, although surprisingly some high street banks are prepared to take a more relaxed approach.
 There is obviously a need to prove an array of details such as:-